uhi22/pyPLC/readme.md

 The docu of qca/open-plc-utils mentions ampsnif and plcsnif, but these are not included.
 An old release (https://github.com/qca/open-plc-utils/archive/refs/tags/OSR-6010.zip) is mentioning VS_SNIFFER message, ampsnif, plcsnif and even functions Monitor() and Sniffer(), but these are included from a path ../nda/ which is not part of the public repository.
+Some experiments are documented in [sniffing_experiments.md](doc/sniffing_experiments.md), but no real break-trough.

 Any idea how to enable full-transparency of the AR7420?